LordMoMA/Hexagonal-Architecture/README.md

 - ✅ Work with Stripe API
 - ⌛️ Alter the whole project with Redis as cache, postgresql as database
 - ⌛️ Add Unit Test
-- ⌛️ Add Distributed system
+- ⌛️ Add Distributed services
 - ⌛️ Add URL Queries

 # 🚀 Pros and Cons of using GORM in this project